baileye/azure-machine-learning-pixstor-siggraph/README.md

 - Copy the [azurevision.py](azurevision.py) to the plugins directory for PixStor located at:
     - /opt/arcapix/usr/share/apsearch/plugins
+- Ensure you have the 'requests' module for Python installed in your PixStor VM
+    - ssh into your VM
+    - pip install requests
 - When testing, you will want to remove the data from PixStor search and re-ingest, with the following commands:
     - su - search -c 'python /opt/arcapix/search/middleware/src/arcapix/search/tools/finder.py remove /mmfs1/data --exclude=".ctdb/*,.policytmp/*,proxies/*,logs/*,apfs/*" '
     - su - search -c 'python /opt/arcapix/search/middleware/src/arcapix/search/tools/finder.py add /mmfs1/data'
     - In normal usage, as content is added to PixStor the plugins are executed automatically
+- Go to your PixStor GUI and search for something you expect to be in one of your images :)
+    - #TODO: Add gif of pixStor gui search, show metadata added from computer vision

 ## Azure Custom Vision Service

-In V2 we are able to build a classification model that is built on images you can submit that are specific to your problem.
+We are going to build a classification model.
+This model will determine which class (or category if you prefer), each image belongs to.
+The classifer only return a result from the classes you pre-create and train.
+The documenation below will show you how to create a classification model and how to train it with your own images.

 **One example is:** given a set of images of films (Paddington 2, Wonderwoman, Star Wars: Last jedi ...) can the model predict the correct film given a new image.

-## Deployment Steps:
+## Deployment Steps

 ### Create Project
 - Visit [https://www.customvision.ai/](https://www.customvision.ai/) and sign in with your Azure credentials